antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 ## Backlog for new features, in decreasing order of priority

-1. Finalize score parameters - still need more testing
-2. Fix any new bugs which pop up, including but not limited to inputs sanitization
+1. Integrate leaderboard
+2. Add SLEF integration for EDSY build import
 3. Replace "time taken in seconds" input with a more user-friendly "hh:mm:ss" format
-4. Integrate with a leaderboard database, adding the optional "submit" and "video link" parameters
-5. Add more cool visuals in addition to, or as an optional replacement of, the radar chart
+4. Add more cool visuals in addition to, or as an optional replacement of, the radar chart
-6. Integrate with EDSY to allow for builds import
+5. Other code factoring and cleanup